SusanWendt/SusanWendt.github.io/readme.md

 - [X] To contain the elements of your grid, you will want to create a div, something like div id="container".../div.
 - [X] Create CSS rules to style page elements appropriately.

-Using online resources
-	Any resources (images, etc) you use should be:
+Using online resources, any resources (images, etc) you use should be:
 - [X] free for non-commercial use
 - [X] copied to your repository and referenced there rather than via a uri pointing to another site

 Rubric